CADViewer/cadviewer-testapp-react-01/README.md

 1: CADViewer script library  - npm installed into ClientApp as part of React JS front-end.

-2: AutoXchange AX2022 Converter and DWG Merge 2022 Converter - in their preferred folder structure

-3: All structures for file-conversion, sample drawings, redlines, etc.

-4: cadviewer-testapp-react-01/src/index.js invokes helper script documents two samples:
+2: cadviewer-testapp-react-01/src/index.js invokes helper script documents two samples:

-simple comment/uncomment relevant parts of this script file ***index.js*** to run either sample 4a or 4b below:
+simply comment/uncomment relevant parts of this script file ***index.js*** to run either sample 4a or 4b below:

-4a: General sample:
+2a: General sample:

 		CADViewer.js: - CADViewer canvas initialization
 		CADViewerHelperMethods.js: script document with helper methods for testing the CADViewer API CADViewerSpaceObjects.js: drag-place div to add objects to the canvas

-4b: Block substitution sample:
+2b: Block substitution sample:

 		CADViewerBlocks01.js: - CADViewer canvas initialization
 		CADViewerHelperMethodsBlocks01.js: script document with helper methods for testing the CADViewer API for block image substitution

-## This package does not contain
+## This package does not contains

+5: The back-end AutoXchange 2022 conversion server and connecting scripts.
+Install these separately!

+**NOTE:** With this download, use the NodeJS CAD conversion server: https://github.com/CADViewer/cadviewer-conversion-server

 6: The converter folder structure contains a larger set of fonts, installed in /cadviewer/converters/ax2022/windows/fonts/, but a fuller set of fonts can be installed.